eprbell/rp2/doc/developer_guide.md

 ## Contributing and Development Workflow
 Read the [Contributing](../CONTRIBUTING.md) document.

+## Design Guidelines
+RP2 code adheres to these principles:
+* immutability: all class fields are private (prepended with double-underscore).
+Fields that need public access have a read-only property.
+Write-properties are never used;
+* runtime checks: function parameters are type-checked at runtime;
+* type hints: all variables and functions have Python type hints;
+* no id-based hashing: classes that are added to dictionaries and sets redefine `__eq__()`, `__neq__()` and `__hash__()`;
+* encapsulated math: all high-precision math is done via RP2Decimal (a subclass of Decimal), to ensure the correct precision is used throughout the code.
+RP2Decimal instances are never mixed with other types in expressions;
+* f-strings only: every time string interpolation is needed, use f-strings;
+* logging: logging is done via logger.LOGGER;
+* no unnamed tuples: use dataclasses or named tuples.

 ## Source Code
 The RP2 source tree is organized as follows: